MichalOstrowskiSolbeg/Task5/README.md

 ## Features

 - Login and Register.
-Register form requires FirstName, LastName, Usename (unique) and Password which has to be filled twice.
+Register form requires FirstName, LastName, Usename (unique) and Password which has to be filled twice
 - Icon and counter of products added to shopping cart in Header element
 - See all products ('products' page)
 - See product details
 - Add product to shopping cart using 'ADD TO CART' button ('products' page)
-- List of product in shopping cart is stored in LocalStorage
 - Remove product form shopping list using 'REMOVE' button ('cart' page)
-- Checkout for logged user when user has added added at least one product to shopping cart ('cart' page)
+- Checkout for clients when client has added added at least one product to shopping cart ('cart' page), when 'CHECKOUT' button is clicked order will be created and alert with message will be shown
+- See orders history (only for clients)
+- Admin panel (only for admin)
+- Change order status (only for admin)
 ## Documentation

 Project contains of 4 layers (Repository, Service, API, UI).